-Despite this aggravating behavior, Sano was no longer trying to keep the silly smile off his face.
+Despite this aggravating behavior, Sano no longer tried to keep the silly smile off his face.
 The inevitable result of looking into the gold fire of Saitou’s eyes was that abruptly he wasn’t cold anymore.
 He could have remarked on this; he could have called Saitou a bastard for standing there without saying anything for however long; he could have teasingly implied that Saitou had done so merely out of desire to admire Sano longer; he could have just gotten down to what he really wanted to talk about.
-But none of this was what he managed to say.
+But he managed none of this.
 Instead, brilliantly, “You got my note,” was what he came up with.

 “No, ahou, I’m just standing here in the freezing cold talking to a complete idiot on a ridiculous whim.”

-The consternation Sano had previously been feeling as a pain in his stomach grew.
-The officer’s presence had driven away the exterior nervousness, but the fear remained to gnaw at his insides.
+The consternation that had previously manifest as a pain in Sano’s stomach grew.
+The officer’s presence had driven away his exterior nervousness, but the fear remained to gnaw at his insides.
 That Saitou was here in response to his request at all was a hopeful sign, but might not really mean anything; things could still go entirely wrong.
 Sano almost couldn’t believe he was actually doing this, had actually gotten this far.

 “Has your mouth frozen shut?”
 Saitou inquired.
 “Generally you would have made an amusingly futile attempt at a witty response by now.”

-Once again, any number of things he could have said flew through Sano’s head, and for a second time what he eventually did say was completely inane: “Yeah, it really is cold out here.”
+Once again, any number of potential replies careened through Sano’s head, and for a second time what he eventually did say was completely inane: “Yeah, it really is cold out here.”
 Great, ahou, way to make an impression.
 Talk about the weather.

 Saitou seemed to have the same idea.
 “Is that what you called me out here to talk about?”

-“No…” Contrary to his last statement, Sano began to feel uncomfortably hot as he contemplated broaching the actual subject he’d been intending all along.
+“No…” Contrary to his last statement, Sano began to feel uncomfortably hot as he contemplated broaching the subject he’d intended all along.
 You suck, he told himself.
-You’ve been worrying about this for so long; why didn’t you use that time thinking up what words you were gonna use instead of playing with your clothes?
+You’ve been worrying about this for weeks; why didn’t you use that time thinking up what words you were gonna use instead of playing with your clothes?
 As if spawned of this reflection, his next action was to tug at the collar of his coat.